 Transcript: By AJ.Woodward,Evan Mischnick Around the World constant of proportionality 1 By A.J.Woodward, Evan Mischnick constant of proportionality definition (CoP) 2 constant of proportionality - the constant value of the ratio of two proportional quantities x and y; usually written k = yx, where y is the factor of proportionality. how to find CoP in a table 3 what you need to do to find CoP from a table is Y÷X for all of the problems and match the answers if they match they are propotinal if they don't match they are not propotinal How to find CoP in a Graph First, look at the graph.
 See if the line starts on the zero.
 Then look at the line, see if its stright.
 If you have both of thies, then its Proportinal.
 Then use the equasion Y÷X to find your awanser.
 4 how to find CoP in word problems To find the constant of proportionality, you need to find what vavable is indepndent an dependent, then you use the formula k=y/x.
 5 6 Thank You For Watching

 Transcript: Why choose one template?
 Why is it important?
-Cognitive Load Theory User Experience Design Survey Results Two templates Which one is better?
-BPH Template for Remote Instruction The OOMPH Template Background Easy to break tabs The OOMPH Template and the Need for a New Template A data-driven, user-centered approach to designing BPH Canvas template Instructional designers typically manage all aspects of the bcourse sites for the Online/On-Campus MPH (OOMPH) program.
+Cognitive Load Theory User Experience Design Survey Results Residential Template OOMPH Template Number of students Two templates Which template meets students' and instructors' needs to best extent possible?
+BPH Template for Remote Instruction The OOMPH Template Problem Space Instructor Orientation The OOMPH Template and the Need for a New Template Fully online students; professionals in public health and related fields Residential students, supplementing their degree plans with online courses Students Who is teaching?
+OOMPH Full time residential faculty Part-time online faculty Industry experts from public health, medicine, and disaster prepardness.
+Pandemic Pandemic Instructional designers typically manage all aspects of the bcourse sites for the Online/On-Campus MPH (OOMPH) program.
 IDs apply a standard OOMPH template to all courses.
 The need for a new template emerged during the transition to remote instruction.
 Instructors needed an easy-to-use bcourses layout.
 Same as with the OOMPH program, our goal was to standardize residential BPH courses to reduce students' cognitive load.
-Steps Human Centered Design Research - User Testing Research The goal was to assess students’ overall experience with the two different bCourse templates by asking students to complete specific tasks within the interface.
+Steps Human Centered Design How might we foster a more practical online learning experience that enables frictionless student navigation?
+Research - User (A/B) Testing Research The goal was to assess students’ overall experience with the two different bCourse templates by asking students to complete specific tasks within the interface.
 Through interviews we examined Factors influencing template preference in different usage contexts Common usability issues when engaging with the two different bCourse templates.
-Recruitment Strategy Extreme Users Recruitment Strategy Extreme users’ attitudes or behaviors First-year student New to using OOMPH/BPH templates Not confident using digital technologies Second+ year student Familiar with OOMPH/BPH templates Confident using digital technologies Synthesis Synthesis We synthesized what we learned during research and turned it into actionable insights Coding Coding Insights What did students say?
+Recruitment Strategy Extreme Users Recruitment Strategy Extreme users’ attitudes or behaviors First-year student New to using OOMPH/BPH templates Not confident using digital technologies Second+ year student Familiar with OOMPH/BPH templates Confident using digital technologies Synthesis Synthesis We synthesized what we learned during research and turned it into actionable insights Coding Affinity mapping approch Coding Insights What did students say?
 Insights Remove unnecessary visuals.
 Digital tools should be named consistently.
 Checklist Weekly activities should stand out Prototype Prototype Please feel free to share your thoughts!
 Homepage Homepage Content Page Content Page Thank you for your attention!
 Comments/Questions?

 Now you can make any subject more engaging and memorable